Another week, another red carpet, another round of gorgeous hair and makeup looks!

-What I like: Kerry's bold black eyeshadow.
-Remember when Beyoncé did a shape like this at last year's Met Gala?
-I think Kerry wears it better!
+Kerry's bold black eyeshadow.
+Remember when Beyoncé did her eyeshadow like this at last year's Met Gala?
+I think Kerry wears it even better!
 It's not so heavy at the inner corners, and the highlight gives it dimension.
 Her lips look fab in the opaque peach gloss, and the long, straight hair complements the fierceness of the eyes.
 Let's also take a moment to appreciate the perfection of her skin.
-What I'd change: I don't like the way her brows are filled in.
+The only thing I don't like is the way her brows are filled in.
 The brown powder is obvious and distracting.

 Kerry is wearing: Moisturizer • Foundation in Cocoa • Concealer in Deep • Blush in Vibrant • Eyeshadow in Smoky Steel • Eyeliner in Cosmic Black • Mascara in Carbon Black • False lashes in #811 • Brow pomade in Dark Brown • Lip balm • Lip crayon in Berry Brown